 Why do men donate sperm?

 Donated sperm is in high demand.
 As a result, men can earn money by donating sperm, which is then sold to infertile couples undergoing ART.
-While sperm banks have different qualifications and requirements, becoming a sperm donor typically requires health screenings and tests, all of which are performed by the sperm bank facility at no cost to the potential donor.
+While sperm banks have different qualifications and requirements, becoming a sperm donor typically requires health screenings and tests, all of which are performed by the facility at no cost to the potential donor.

 Donated sperm is then cryopreserved (kept frozen) until it is sold, again at no cost to the donor.
 In most cases, the sperm donor has the option of donating anonymously, or he can choose to release his personal information to couples interested in purchasing donated sperm.
 In addition to earning money, some men feel good about donating sperm because it helps others achieve their dreams of becoming parents.